As an Integrative Therapist

 and Practical Neuroscience

-to improve attachment, emotional regulation, distress tolerance, and mindful practices which result in faster results than just traditional talk therapy.
+to improve attachment, emotional regulation, distress tolerance, mindful practices, and memory reconsolidation which is faster than just traditional talk therapy.

 The Humanistic Approach

 is known to harnesses the body’s innate self-scanning capacity using peripheral vision.
-It is known to release the maladaptive homeostasis modes more commonly known as the fight, flight, or freeze reactions.
+It is known to release the maladaptive homeostasis modes more commonly known as the fight, flight, or freeze reactions in the body.
+The eye position, paired with external and internal windows pair with experienced reflexive responses, a "Brainspot" holds an attentional focus on the body’s “felt sense” of that issue or trauma stimulates a deep integrating and healing process within the brain.Internal Family Systems (IFS)

-the Gottman Method is an approach to couple’s therapy that includes a thorough assessment of the couple and integrates research-based interventions with intensive longitudinal studies.
+is an approach that includes a thorough assessment of the couple and integrates research-based interventions with intensive longitudinal studies.
 Interventions are designed to help couples strengthen their relationships in three primary areas: friendship, conflict management, and creation of shared meaning.
-Couples learn to replace negative conflict patterns with positive interactions and to repair past hurts.
-Increase closeness, intimacy improve friendship, deepen emotional connection, and create changes which enhance shared goals.
 The goals of Gottman Method are to disarm conflicting verbal communication, increase intimacy, respect, and affection, remove barriers that create a feeling of stagnancy in conflicting situations, and create a heightened sense of empathy and understanding.Attachment Based Therapies

 The Polyvagal Theory